Geordio/CarND-Advanced-Lane-Lines/README.md

 Birdseye view with the windows overlaid.
 ![undistorted image](https://github.com/Geordio/CarND-Advanced-Lane-Lines/blob/master/output_images/window.png)

-If a polyline has previously been fit, 'find_lanes_near' method is used instead.
+When processing a video if a polyline has previously been fitted, 'find_lanes_near' method is used instead.
 This method uses the previous polyline as a starting point, using the constant value as the basis of a search area.

 Note, that at the start of the pipeline, a Line object was created to represent each Line, i.e left and right.
 For the output of the 'get_raw_line_pixels' method, the result is passed to the 'fit_poly_lines' method of each line.